stevenysjo/PokemonGo-Bot/README.md

 - Windows: Download protobuf 3.0: [here](https://github.com/google/protobuf/releases/download/v3.0.0-beta-4/protoc-3.0.0-beta-4-win32.zip) and unzip `bin/protoc.exe` into a folder in your PATH.
 - Linux: `apt-get install python-protobuf`

+### Note on branch
+Please keep in mind that master is not always up-to-date whereas 'dev' is.
+In the installation note below change `master` to `dev` if you want to get and use the latest version.

 ### Installation Linux
+(change master to dev for the latest version)

 ```
 $ git clone -b master https://github.com/PokemonGoF/PokemonGo-Bot
 $ cd PokemonGo-Bot
 $ pip install -r requirements.txt
+$ git submodule init
+$ git submodule update
 ```

 ### Installation Mac
+(change master to dev for the latest version)

 ```
 $ git clone -b master https://github.com/PokemonGoF/PokemonGo-Bot